Stardew Valley creator's next game is an adorable chocolate shop sim

-In a surprise reveal today, Stardew Valley creator Eric Barone announced his next game Haunted Chocolatier, a shop sim about running a spooky chocolate shop.
+In a surprise reveal today, Stardew Valley creator Eric Barone announced his next game Haunted Chocolatier, a shop sim about running a spooky chocolate shop and living in a haunted castle.
 We've been waiting for years to hear what Barone would work on next after spending so much time developing major free updates to his farm life simulation.
 The big announcement has now been shared and I can't wait to hear more about what he has planned for an equally adorable new game.

 If you want to watch for yourself first, here's the new reveal video: